-[NUC 255 AC/DC Electrical Theory]
+[NUC 255 Electrical Theory]

-- Computer Applications [TECH 220 Workplace Communication with Computers] - Materials [NUC 320 Materials] - Nuclear Materials [NUC 325 Nuclear Materials]
+Computer Applications [TECH 221 Business Communications and Information Systems]

+Materials [NUC 320 Materials]

+Nuclear Materials [NUC 325 Nuclear Materials]

+Health Physics/Radiation Protection [NUC 210 Health Physics and Radiation Protection]

+Radiation Measurement Lab [NUC 211 Radiation Measurement Lab]

+Plant Systems Overview [NUC 350 Plant Systems Overview]

+Reactor Core Fundamentals [NUC 330 Reactor Core Fundamentals]

+[NUC 250 Introduction to Heat Transfer and Fluid Mechanics (Also satisfies Heat Transfer)

+Heat Transfer

-- Health Physics/Radiation Protection [NUC 210 Health Physics and Radiation Protection] - Radiation Measurement Lab [NUC 211] Radiation Measurement Lab] - Plant Systems Overview [NUC 350 Plant Systems Overview] - Reactor Core Fundamentals [NUC 330 Reactor Core Fundamentals] - Fluids [NUC 250 Introduction to Heat Transfer and Fluid Mechanics] - Heat Transfer [NUC 250 Introduction to Heat Transfer and Fluid Mechanics] - Integrated Technology Assessment (capstone) [NUC 495 Integrated Technology Assessment, the capstone course, is required and must be taken through Excelsior College.
-It cannot be transferred in.] - B. Nuclear Engineering Technology Electives: You may apply electives from nuclear and related subject areas toward completion of the 48-credit requirement of the technology component.
+[NUC 250 Introduction to Heat Transfer and Fluid Mechanics] (Also satisfies Fluids)

+Integrated Technology Assessment (capstone) [NUC 495 Integrated Technology Assessment - The capstone course is required and must be taken through Excelsior College.
+It cannot be transferred in.]

+B. Nuclear Engineering Technology Electives

+You may apply electives from nuclear and related subject areas toward completion of the 48-credit requirement of the technology component.
 Sample titles include Instruments and Controls, Reactor Safety, Quality Assurance Regulations, Radiation Biology, Radiochemistry, Radiation Waste Processing, and others, as approved.
-Be sure to contact your academic advisor for approval before registering for courses. - C. Laboratory Requirement: Your bachelor's degree program must include a minimum of five laboratories.
+Be sure to contact your academic advisor for approval before registering for courses.

+C. Laboratory Requirement

+Your bachelor's degree program must include a minimum of five laboratories.
 Three of these must be in physics, chemistry, and radiation measurement.
+The remaining two may be in the natural sciences or in nuclear engineering technology subjects.

+D. Level Requirement

-The remaining two may be in the natural sciences or in nuclear engineering technology subjects. - D. Level Requirement: Of the 48 credits required for the nuclear engineering technology component, at least 16 must be upper level.
+Of the 48 credits required for the nuclear engineering technology component, at least 16 must be upper level.
 A course is generally considered upper level if it is offered at the junior or senior level and is clearly not introductory in content.
 Courses taken at two-year institutions cannot be used to satisfy upper-level requirements.
-Upper-level credit is not given for Navy Enlisted Ratings or military service school courses with the exception of those offered by the Navy Nuclear
+Upper-level credit is not given for Navy Enlisted Ratings or military service school courses with the exception of those offered by the Navy Nuclear Power School.

-Power School.
 The acceptance of courses toward the upper-level requirement is subject to faculty review.

 The nuclear engineering technology degree program is designed to allow room for up to 16 credits from free electives.
 Applied to this component is the 1 credit for our information literacy requirement [INL 102 Information Literacy].
-See page 81 or visit our website for more information about information literacy.
+See page 80 or visit our website for more information about information literacy.